BlockWit/TGDAO/docs/manager.md

     </details>

-## How to set price in the CommonSale smart contract
+## How to set price in the CrowdSale smart contract
 The final price that users pay when buying tokens is calculated from the following two parameters:
 1) `Base price`.
 Common to all stages of the sale.
 2) `Bonus in %`, which is applied to the number of tokens received upon purchase.
 Set separately for each stage of the sale.